Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Chevalley--Weil for algebraic stacks

 We now show that $\Im[\pi_0(\mathcal Y(A))\to \pi_0(\mathcal Y(k))]$ is finite.
 Firstly, by what we have shown above, the image of the natural map $\pi_0(\mathcal X(A')) \to \pi_0(\mathcal Y(A'))$ contains the subset $\mathrm{Im}[\pi_0(\mathcal{Y}(A))\to \pi_0(\mathcal{Y}(A'))]$, i.e., every $A$-point of $\mathcal{Y}$ when viewed as an $A'$-point comes from some $A'$-point on $\mathcal{X}$.
 However, since $X$ is arithmetically hyperbolic, the set $\Im[\pi_0(\mathcal X(A'))\to \pi_0(\mathcal X(k))]$ is finite.
 It follows that the image of the natural map of sets $\Im[\pi_0(\mathcal{X}(A'))\to \pi_0(\mathcal{X}(k))]\to \Im[\pi_0(\mathcal Y(A'))\to \pi_0(\mathcal Y(k))]$ is also finite.
 Since the image of this map contains $\Im[\pi_0(\mathcal Y(A))\to \pi_0(\mathcal Y(k))]$ as a subset (as was shown above), the latter set is also finite and the result follows. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:cv_intro}] Let $A\subset \mathbb C$ be an integrally closed $\ZZ$-finitely generated subring, and let $Y$ be a finite type separated Deligne--Mumford algebraic stack over $A$.
-Let $X\to Y$ be a morphism such that $X_{\CC}\to Y_{\CC}$ is proper \'etale.
-Suppose that for every $\ZZ$-finitely generated subring $A \subset A' \subset \CC$, the groupoid $X(A')$ is finite.
-Then, by definition, the algebraic stack $X_\CC$ is arithmetically hyperbolic over $\CC$.
-Since $X_\CC\to Y_\CC$ is a proper \'etale morphism of finitely presented algebraic stacks over $\CC$, it follows that $Y_\CC$ is arithmetically hyperbolic over $\CC$ from our Chevalley--Weil theorem (Theorem \ref{thm:chev_weil}).
-Now, since $Y_\CC$ is arithmetically hyperbolic over $\CC$ and $Y_{A'}$ is a finite type separated Deligne--Mumford algebraic stack over $A'$, it follows from the twisting lemma (Theorem \ref{thm:equivalences}) that the groupoid $Y(A)$ is finite. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:cv_intro}] Let $A\subset \mathbb C$ be an integrally closed $\ZZ$-finitely generated subring, and let $Y$ be a finite type separated Deligne--Mumford stack over $A$.
+Let $X\to Y$ be a morphism such that $X_{\CC}\to Y_{\CC}$ is proper \'etale surjective.
+Suppose that for every $\ZZ$-finitely generated subring $A \subset B \subset \CC$ which is \'etale over $A$, the groupoid $X(B)$ is finite.
+Take $k$ to be the algebraic closure of the field of fractions of $A$.